ryw27/pds-final-proj/pdsfinalreport/index.markdown

 ![Vi and Jinx Popularity Comparison](../viandjinx(1).png) *Figure 4: Side-by-side box plots of win rate distributions for Vi vs for Jinx*

+### **Interesting Aggregates**

+        Jinx   Vi
+Result
+0       1675  303
+1       1674  266

+To put the counts of wins for teams with Vi and Jinx into an easy-to-read table, we created a pivot table to show the win frequencies.
+There seems to be an equal amount of wins and losses for teams with Jinx, while for teams with Vi there are actually more losses than wins.

 ### **Prediction Problem**

 Since the distribution of win rates varired widely, an interesting research question was whether the result of a game containing Jinx and Vi as chosen characters could be predicted.
 This is a binary classification problem, since the model must know from the chosen columns whether the team with Jinx or Vi will win or not, simply 1 or 0.